datumbox/VernamVeil/README.md

 - `OTPFX`: A callable wrapper for using externally generated, one-time-pad keystreams as a drop-in replacement for function-based `fx`.
 - `check_fx_sanity`: Runs basic sanity checks on your custom `fx` to ensure it produces diverse and seed-sensitive outputs.
 - `generate_keyed_hash_fx` (same as `generate_default_fx`): Generates a deterministic `fx` function that applies a specified hash algorithm (e.g., BLAKE2b, BLAKE3 or SHA-256) directly to the index and seed.
 The seed is the only secret key but the keyed hash is a cryptographically strong and proven `fx`.
-Supports both scalar and vectorised (NumPy) modes.
 This is the recommended secure default `fx` for the VernamVeil cypher.
 The BLAKE3 option is only available with the C extension.
 - `generate_polynomial_fx`: Generates a random `fx` function that first transforms the index using a polynomial with random weights, then applies keyed hashing (BLAKE2b) for cryptographic output.
-Supports both scalar and vectorised (NumPy) modes.
 - `load_fx_from_file`: Loads a custom `fx` function from a Python file.
 This is useful for testing and validating your own implementations.
 It uses `importlib` internally to import the `fx`. **Never use this with files from untrusted sources, as it can run arbitrary code on your system.**

 These utilities help you prototype and validate your own key stream functions before using them in encryption.